deswa7310/E101-AVC-Project-Team-11/README.md

 - When adding new issues, please detail thoroughly and add labels.
 After adding it to the project, wait a moment for it to be sorted.
 - Always add description comments when making a new commit.
 - Make changes by creating a new branch, not by merging it with the master.
-- If you don't want to bother with Markdown (.md) Editors, send the SysAdmin (@Kaolinnite) the changes you want uploaded.
+- If you don't want to bother with Markdown (.md) Editors, send the SysAdmin (@Kaolinnite) and (@modishiv) the changes you want uploaded.
 - **If you make a decent sized change (e.g. severals function long), please upload it whenever you can.
 Incremental changes are better than massive changes because we can all review it easier**

 ## Installation Instructions: Windows only and using Geany